simphony/wrapper-development/README.md

 prototype should be compatible with the newest version of SimPhoNy as long as their major version numbers match.

-**Do not forget to choose a license and change the file `LICENSE.md` before publishing your wrapper!**
+**Do not forget to choose a license and change the license information in the files `LICENSE.md`, `pyproject.toml` and `docs/conf.py` before publishing your wrapper!**

 *Contact*: [Material Informatics team at Fraunhofer IWM](mailto:simphony@iwm.fraunhofer.de)